A categorical semantics for causal structure: Introduction

 Using the richer type system afforded by $*$-autonomous categories, we are able to give logical characterisations of many kinds of first- and higher-order causality constraints, and show, for example, when certain constraints imply others.

 The paper is structured as follows.
 In section~\ref{sec:preliminaries}, we outline the basics of compact closed categories, string diagrams, $*$-autonomous categories, discarding, and (non-)signalling processes.
 In section~\ref{sec:precausal}, we introduce precausal categories and prove some basic properties, such as the \textit{no time-travel} theorem for precausal categories.
 In section~\ref{sec:causC}, we construct the higher-order causal category $\CausC$ and show that it is $*$-autonomous.
-In section~\ref{sec:higher-order}, we show that one-way signalling processes can be captured in a HOCC using a generalisation of quantum combs, and processes satisfying arbitrary acyclic causal structures can be captured using pullbacks of combs.
+In section~\ref{sec:first-order}, we develop various properties of first-order systems, most notably the coincidence of $\otimes$ and $\parr$.
+In section~\ref{sec:higher-order}, we demonstrate the aforementioned dichotomy of $\otimes$ and $\parr$ at the level of second-order sytems: namely that $\otimes$ can be used to construct a type of non-signalling processes whereas $\parr$ yields all processes.
+Furthermore, we show that one-way signalling processes can be captured in a HOCC using a generalisation of quantum combs, and processes satisfying arbitrary acyclic causal structures can be captured using pullbacks of combs.
 In section~\ref{sec:indef}, we show that HOCCs also enable us to capture bipartite and $n$-partite second-order causal processes.
 We give several examples which are known to exhibit indefinite causal structure, namely the OCB process from \cite{ViennaIndef}, the classical tripartite process from \cite{WolfClassicalMulti}, and an abstract version of the quantum switch defined in \cite{QSwitch}.
 Finally, we prove using just the structure of \CausC that the switch does not admit a causal ordering by reducing to no time-travel.